contextureai/contexture/internal/project/README.md

 # Project Package

-This package provides comprehensive project configuration management for the Contexture CLI, implementing the Repository pattern to handle configuration persistence, rule matching, and validation operations.
+This package manages project configurations.
+It uses a repository pattern to handle configuration persistence, rule matching, and validation.

-## Purpose

-The project package manages all aspects of Contexture project configuration, from loading and saving configuration files to validating project structure and matching rule references.
-It serves as the bridge between the CLI commands and the underlying configuration data.

 ## Architecture

-The package follows clean architecture principles with distinct interfaces:
+The package is designed with a clean architecture, using interfaces for its core components:
-- **ConfigRepository**: Handles file I/O operations and configuration persistence
+- **`ConfigRepository`**: Handles loading and saving configuration files.
-- **RuleMatcher**: Manages rule ID parsing and pattern matching logic
+- **`RuleMatcher`**: Implements logic for parsing and matching rule IDs.
-- **ConfigValidator**: Validates project configuration and rule references
+- **`ConfigValidator`**: Validates the project configuration and rule references.
-- **Manager**: High-level orchestration of configuration operations
+- **`Manager`**: Orchestrates the configuration operations.

 ### Repository Pattern Architecture